 Links to Other Websites

 We feel strongly about protecting the privacy of children and teenagers.
-As such, we do not knowingly collect personally identifiable information from such individuals through our website.
+As such, we do not have actual knowledge that we collect personally identifiable information from individuals under the age of thirteen (13) through our website and we request that these individuals do not provide personally identifiable information through this website.

 Changes to This Policy

 If you have any questions or concerns about the integrity of your account information, or any other aspect of our business operations, please do not hesitate to come in to talk to our staff.
 You may also write to:

 - 3756 Central Ave.

 - Riverside, CA 92506

 We value your business and hope you will continue banking with us for many years to come.

 Effective Date: 12/07/2021